Parenting Tips 6 min read

 • Look into daycare or nanny services if you need regular help while working.

-It’s important to set boundaries at work, especially as a new parent.
+Setting boundaries at work is important, especially as a new parent.
 Let your employer know your schedule and that you have family responsibilities.
 If possible, talk to your boss about flexible work hours or the option to work from home part-time.
 This can give you more control over your time and reduce stress.

 • Be clear with your employer about when you are available for work and when you need time for family.